burketyler/ts-injection/README.md

 ### @Env\<T\>(varName: string, mapper?: (val: string) => T)
 Inject the specified environment variable from process.env into the annotated class member.
+The `type` of the `class member` this annotation has been applied to is used to infer how to parse the value.
+Supported types are: `string`, `boolean`, `object`, `number`.
-If the env var is not of `type` `string` you can optionally pass a mapping function that will take in the string value and return the mapped value.
+You can also optionally pass a mapping function that will take in the string value and return the mapped value.

 ## Functions
 ### resolve\<T\>(injectable: Newable): T